camba1/nodenuxtjspostgresvaultdocker/README.md

 # NodeNuxtjsPostgresVaultDocker

-Sample application that uses Server side rendering on the front end Using `Nuxtjs` and `Nodejs` with `Express` for the backend. `Traefik` is used for for service discovery and load balancing.
+Sample application that uses Server side rendering on the front end Using `Nuxtjs` and `Nodejs` with `Express` for the backend. `Traefik` is used for for service discovery and load balancing. `NATS` is used for event and messaging communication.
 Finally, `Vault` to secure credentials among other things.

 All pieces of the application will be setup to run in `Docker` containers for easy deployment and will eventually be deployed to run on `Kubernetes` which will be running in `Minikube`